lukas-karsch/thesis/vault/Thesis/Technical Design Log/2025-11-09 Testing the API (2f6e551d).md

 ### End to end tests
 Those will be contract tests - no performance.
 Test that the interfaces are implemented correctly and identically by both applications.

+### Performance tests

+#performance
+Repeated (e2e) tests that measure performance.
+Requirements here:

+- make sure to save all data points
+- make sure that test setups are identical
+- repeat the tests an appropriate number of times

 ## Problem with Axon
 I tried the following approach:
 - test-suite package contains two application runners that start the impl-crud and impl-es-cqrs implementations
 - problem was: the impl-crud started together with the axon server container (and then couldnt even connect to it?)
 - reason unclear